cgat-developers/cgat-core/docs/getting_started/Installation.rst

 Automated installation
 ----------------------

-The following sections describe how to install the CGATCore framework.
+The following sections describe how to install the cgatcore framework.
 For instructions on how to install the CGAT-apps (scripts) and CGAT-flow (workflows/pipelines) please follow these instructions `here <https://www.cgat.org/downloads/public/cgatpipelines/documentation/InstallingPipelines.html>`_ .

-The preferred method to install the CGATCore is using the installation script, which uses `conda <https://conda.io/docs/>`_.
+The preferred method to install the cgatcore is using the installation script, which uses `conda <https://conda.io/docs/>`_.

 Here are the steps::